 Have you ever found a great travel deal but didn’t have the points or miles you needed to book?
-Today’s post covers a strategy you can use to book a flight now and redeem miles to cover the purchase up to four months later.
+Or maybe the flight you want to book isn't part of a rewards program where you can book with frequent flyer miles.
+Today’s post covers a strategy you can use to book a flight now and redeem miles to cover the purchase up to 90 days later.

 - Fee credit for Global Entry or TSA Pre✔® (up to $100)

 - No foreign transaction fees